Coupled-channels treatment of $^7\mathrm{Be}(p,\gamma)^8\mathrm{B}$ in effective field theory: Capture calculation

 with the scattering length $a_0^{(2)}=-3.18^{+0.55}_{-0.50}\, \si{\femto\meter}$~\cite{Paneru:2019jyz}.
 The loop contribution from $(b_1)$, $(b_2)$ in Fig.~\ref{fig:DiagramB} is $B(p,\gamma)$ and the contribution from $(b_3)$ is $J_0(-ip)$.
 The linear combination $B(p,\gamma)+J_0(-ip)$ is finite, and it is presented in Appendix~\ref{sec:Integrals}.
 The wave function renormalization constant in the $^5P_2$ channel is

 where $r_1^{(^5P_2)}$ is the $p$-wave effective momentum in the $^5P_2$ channel.
-In the above we expanded the ERE around the binding momentum $\gamma$ instead of zero momentum~\cite{Phillips:1999hh,Higa:2016igc}.
-In this EFT without explicit $^7\mathrm{Be}^\star$, the capture from initial $^3S_1$ state to the $2^+$ ground state is given by a similar expression as above in Eq.~(\ref{eq:E1amplitude}) with the replacements $a_0^{(2)}\rightarrow a_0^{(1)}$ for the scattering length in the $^3S_1$ channel, and $r_1^{(^5P_2)}\rightarrow r_1^{(^3P_2)}$ for the effective momentum in the $^3P_2$ channel.
+In the above we expanded the ERE around the binding momentum $\gamma$ instead of $p=0$~\cite{Phillips:1999hh,Higa:2016igc}.
+In \EFTgsHead{}, the capture from initial $^3S_1$ state to the $2^+$ ground state is given by a similar expression as the above Eq.~(\ref{eq:E1amplitude}) with the replacements $a_0^{(2)}\rightarrow a_0^{(1)}$ for the scattering length in the $^3S_1$ channel, and $r_1^{(^5P_2)}\rightarrow r_1^{(^3P_2)}$ for the effective momentum in the $^3P_2$ channel.
 The total E1 cross section is